aws-samples/aws-serverless-workshops/CrossRegion/README.md

 in DynamoDB will be replicated from the primary region to the secondary region ensuring that our application data will be available when we failover.

 A few additional components will be utilized to assist us including AWS Cognito to allow the application to authenticate users and authorize access to the API layer.
-AWS Route53 will be used for DNS and will allow us to perform healthchecks on our primary region, and upon detecting an issue, automatically switching to our secondary region using Route53 DNS updates.
+AWS Route53 will be used for DNS and will allow us to perform health checks on our primary region, and upon detecting an issue, automatically switching to our secondary region using Route53 DNS updates.

 ## Prerequisites